-• data/hostgroups/ - The hostgroup of a node can be computed in site.pp.
-Nodes assigned to hostgroup shostgroup will read Hiera from a file named <hostgroup.yaml in this directory.

-• data/default.yaml - Settings that should be applied to all systems in the environment.
+- data/hostgroups/ - Settings for specific groups of hosts.
+The hostgroup of a node is computed using a top-scope \$hostgroup variable.
+By default, this is set via SIMP's top-level site.pp.
+Then, nodes assigned to \$hostgroup will read Hiera from a file named <hostgroup>.yaml in this directory. - data/default.yaml - Settings that should be applied to all systems in the environment.